galenscovell/galenscovell.github.io/README.md

 galenscovell.github.io
 ======================

-Personal website and portfolio.
+Personal website/portfolio and online resume.
 Constructed from the ground up with HTML5, CSS3 and Javascript.